7 Outstanding Practices for Mobile Mobile Website Design

-Designed especially for viewing on mobile device, this site is displayed on a separate URL.
-It is easier to develop a separate m-version of your site, since it contains just the right mobile content and downloads it quickly.
+Designed especially for viewing on a mobile device, this site is displayed on a separate URL.
+It is easier to develop a separate m-version of your site since it contains just the right mobile content and downloads it quickly.
 However, text duplication may cause some problems with the ranking in search engines because of a different URL.

 You can choose whichever option suits your project best, depending on available resources and the objectives at hand.
 However, in all three cases, there are general tips to keep in mind concerning the design of your mobile website.
-It’s the design that provides a comfortable user interaction with the system, attracts or repels your clients.
+It’s the design that provides comfortable user interaction with the system, attracts or repels your clients.

 1. In Mobile Website Design, Screen Size Matters